Steve Clarke (drummer): Network

-Steve wrote and produced the landmark album entitled "LNC", which was recorded in 1996 with guitarist Keith More, and Steve Topping guest solos on one track notably joined by keyboard legend Jan Hammer.
-This took Steve's music to a larger worldwide audience including playing concerts in the USA.
-As a result of playing in New York, the 1998 collaboration with guitarist Larry Coryell followed as a step forward to showcase Steve's compositions.
+Clarke wrote and produced the landmark album entitled LNC, which was recorded in 1996 with guitarist Keith More, and Steve Topping guest solos on one track notably joined by keyboard legend Jan Hammer.
+This took Clarke's music to a larger worldwide audience including playing concerts in the USA.
+As a result of playing in New York, the 1998 collaboration with guitarist Larry Coryell followed as a step forward to showcase Clarke's compositions.
 The tracks featured Pete Jacobsen on keyboards and Wolfgang Schmid on guitar, plus Jack Bruce on bass and vocals on a cover of the Hendrix classic Manic Depression.
-Entitled "Highly Committed Media Players" it would become Steve's most well known album to date.
-He followed this by recording the album "Solo Drums" in May 2000.
+Entitled Highly Committed Media Players it would become Clarke's most well known album to date.
+He followed this by recording the album, Solo Drums in May 2000.
 One of the pieces featured a tribute to an early mentor and friend of his father and uncle, Phil Seaman.
-Steve was then inducted as a fellow of the British Library for his services to progressive music.
+Clarke was then inducted as a fellow of the British Library for his services to progressive music.

-During this period, in 1993 Steve hooked up with his good friend Zak Starkey and formed a band 'Spin Out' that featured Zak on guitar, Gary Roberts on bass, Gary Nuttall on guitar and Steve Barnard a.k.a.
+During this period, in 1993 Clarke hooked up with his good friend Zak Starkey and formed a band 'Spin Out' that featured Zak on guitar, Gary Roberts on bass, Gary Nuttall on guitar and Steve Barnard a.k.a.
 'Smiley' on occasional drums/guitar.

-For several years, Steve ran a multi-track audio and video recording complex and 2013 saw him write, play on and produce a new album featuring famous trumpeter Randy Brecker.
+For several years, Clarke ran a multi-track audio and video recording complex and 2013 saw him write, play on and produce a new album featuring famous trumpeter Randy Brecker.

 Fastway

-In 1987 Steve joined the heavy rock/Metal band Fastway led by brother Fast Eddie Clarke formerly of Motörhead.
-Steve played on the album 'On Target' and fulfilled live duties.
-In 1989 Clarke hooked up with Tank, led by Algy Ward whilst also working with bassist Gerry McAvoy.
-Clarke and Ward joined Judge Trev Thoms for the Necropolis- "End Of The Line" album featuring Bill Liesegang, ex Motörhead guitarist Würzel Burston and Steve was re-united with Fast Eddie Clarke and John Clarke.
-Steve also appeared on two all star albums for Japanese Polydor Records that would see him recording with Don Airey and Scott Gorham.
+In 1987, Clarke joined the heavy rock/Metal band Fastway led by his paternal cousin Fast Eddie Clarke formerly of Motörhead.
+Clarke played on the album On Target and fulfilled live duties.
+In 1989, Clarke joined Tank, led by Algy Ward whilst also working with bassist Gerry McAvoy.
+Clarke and Ward joined Judge Trev Thoms for the Necropolis- End Of The Line album featuring Bill Liesegang, ex Motörhead guitarist Würzel Burston and Clarke was re-united with Fast Eddie Clarke and John Clarke.
+Clarke also appeared on two all star albums for Japanese Polydor Records that would see him recording with Don Airey and Scott Gorham.

-Tank & Atomgod
+Tank and Atomgod

-Steve also joined UK heavy rock band Atomgods (who became Atomgod) on their release 'History Re-Written' through GWR records in 1991, which also featured film/TV producer Lee Phillips on keyboards, Trev Thoms(HAWKWIND), Bill Leisegang(Nina Hagen, Jack Bruce).
-Atomgod led Steve to become the house drummer at GWR records, playing with Huw Lloyd Langton and notably TANK, where he fulfilled live duties.
+Clarke also joined UK heavy rock band Atomgods (who became Atomgod) on their release History Re-Written through GWR Records in 1991, which also featured film/TV producer Lee Phillips on keyboards, Trev Thoms, and Bill Leisegang.
+Atomgod led Clarke to become the house drummer at GWR Records, playing with Huw Lloyd Langton and notably Tank, where he fulfilled live duties.